Film: Lost Horizon

 - Skinnydipping: Including a rather daring scene for 1937, in which Jane Wyatt's body double actually leaves the pool while nude.
 Shot from a considerable distance away, but still.

-- Stock Footage: The 1937 film borrowed a few shots of snowy mountain peaks from a documentary to make it more realistic.
+- Stock Footage: A few shots of snowy mountain peaks from a documentary were used to make this film more realistic.

 - Utopia: Shangri-La.
 Through moderation in all things moral and material, the inhabitants are all (with one or two exceptions), to quote Chang, "more than moderately happy."